rafaqz/Rasters.jl/docs/src/get_started.md

 ## Installation

-In a script or notebook, install Rasters.jl and other packages used in this tutorial:
+Install the packages used in this tutorial:

 ````julia
 using Pkg